OGPC/ogpcweb/contact.md

 ## Mailing List

 Interested in keeping up with what is going on with OGPC?
 This mailing list is the best way to make sure you hear about anything relevant to you.
+**Coaches**: we host virtual office hours and coach specific talks.
+The only way to recieve information on these is through the mailer.
+Please sign up below.

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7_dtp.css" rel="stylesheet" type="text/css">